lynEcho/lynEcho.github.io/_pages/about.md

 I have been interested in building trustworthy recommender systems, with a particular focus on:
-- Generative recommendation
+- Generative recommendation, where generative language models are adapted for next-item and next-set recommendation
-- Beyond-accuracy objectives: fairness & bias
+- Beyond-accuracy objective optimization, including fairness and bias mitigation in recommendation algorithms.
-- Complex item set recommendation: next basket, bundle recommendation

 Publications
 ======